molinerisLab/snkmaker/README.md

 ## Rule generation options

 For the Snakemake rules, some additional options are offered in the settings:
 * Log directive: whether to include the log directive in the rules.
-Log directive is recommended in the [Snakemake best practices](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files) and is On by default, but can be turned off manually.
+Log directive is recommended in the [Snakemake best practices](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files) and is on by default, but can be turned off manually.
 * Prefer generic rules: by default, when exporting multiple rules in a batch, generic rules with wildcards are preferred.
 This can be turned off in the settings.

 Settings related to Snakemake rule generation are grouped under "Snakemake Best Practices" in the VSCode settings.

+## Automatic rule validation and correction

+Generated Snakemake rules are checked for errors, and fed back to the model with the error message for correction.
+This feature makes rule generation more reliable, but can slow down the process and consume more tokens of the LLM API.
+It can be disabled in the settings: "Snakemaker: Validate Snakemake Rules".

+In order for automatic correction to work, a path to *snakemake* must be provided in the settings, or snakemake must be on user's $PATH.
+* Open the VSCode settings with Ctrl + ,
+* Search for "Snakemaker: Snakemake Absolute Path"
+* Provide the absolute path to the snakemake executable
+* Leave empty to use the $PATH

 ## Chat directly with Snakemaker
 Snakemaker integrates with the Github Copilot chat, allowing the user to chat directly with the extension.